fusedio/fused-docs/docs/user-guide/out/motherduck.md

 ## 1. Generate a signed URL for a UDF

 First, on Workbench, create and save a UDF that successfully renders in `File` mode.
-Under the "Settings" tab, click "Share" to [generate a signed URL](/basics/core-concepts/#generate-endpoints-with-workbench) that can be called via HTTP requests.
+Under the "Settings" tab, click "Share" to [generate an HTTP endpoint](/core-concepts/run/#http-requests) that can be called via HTTP requests.

 Modify the generated `HTTP` URL to set `dtype_out_vector` to `parquet`.
 You can optionally pass UDF parameters as URL-encoded strings, which can be configured to change based on query input.